 To get started, you will need Google Chrome to download the Honorlock Chrome Extension.
 You can download the extension at www.honorlock.com/extension/install.
 When you are ready to test, log into Canvas, go to your course, and select your exam.
 Click "Launch Proctoring" to begin the Honorlock authentication process, during which you will take a picture of yourself, show your ID, and complete a scan of your room.
-You will need a small handheld mirror/reflective surface to show the camera underneath your table/desk, etc. Honorlock will record your exam session and record your screen.
+Honorlock will record your exam session and record your screen.